triton-inference-server/pytorch_backend/README.md

 ### HSTU (Generative Recommenders)

-HSTU (Hierarchical Sequential Transduction Unit) is the encoder architecture behind Generative Recommenders (GRs), which reframe recommendation as a sequential, generative modeling problem over a user's interaction history rather than independently scoring candidate items.
+HSTU (Hierarchical Sequential Transduction Unit) is the sequence encoder used in Generative Recommenders (GRs), which reframe recommendation as a sequential, generative modeling problem over a user's interaction history rather than independently scoring candidate items.

 HSTU generative recommender models can be served with `platform: "torch_aoti"`.
 For an end-to-end guide, see the